CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/GettingStartedPage-V2.md

 ## Exploring Your Lab Resources

-To get a better understanding of your lab resources and credentials, navigate to the **Environment** tab.
+To better understand your lab resources and credentials, navigate to the **Environment** tab.

   ![Explore Lab Resources](../Media/env-1.png)